 In mid-June the vehicles started to be fitted with special hooks, the so-called Pilzen, mounted on top of the superstructure.
 They were intended for mounting an additional fold-up crane with maximum lifting capacity of 2.000kg.
 To facilitate dismantling of the gun. top part of the superstructure was fixed with screws.
 In this way, top armour of the superstructure could be easily dismantled and the gun could be removed.

-Due to the lack of specialized crane trucks, a 2-ton capacity Behelfskran (auxiliary crane)
+A Stug IV early under gun maintenance.
+Due to the lack of specialized crane trucks, a 2-ton capacity Behelfskran (auxiliary crane) was designed.
+The simple device could be used to replace the engine or gun.

 Also in June the armour of driver's station was reinforced.
 In the front, an additional plate (30mm thick) was mounted with six screws.
 Later, the front armour of the superstructure to the left of the gun (driver's station) and to the right (ammunition container) was reinforced with additional concrete reinforcement.
 Moreover, an additional armour was used, made of steel plates inclined at the angle of 40-50°, and fixed to the superstructure and front armour of the frame-chassis.
 On June 24,1944 Krupp submitted a proposal of mounting additional armour.